 - Choose One mean from the pull-down menu. - Enter the sample size, sample mean, and sample standard deviation for the differences.
 Some of these you found in #5(c). - Check the box for Test of Significance. - Enter the appropriate information for the hypotheses. - Make sure the appropriate sign for the alternative hypotheses is chosen. - Press Calculate. - 12.
-How do the t-statistic and p-value compare to the theory-based results you found earlier?
+How do the t-statistic and p-value compare to the theory-based results you found in 8(a) and 8(c)?